joheri1/project-portfolio/my-portfolio/README.md

 **-
 **- Passing content**
 I used a mix of children and explicit props for passing content, so I couldn't see some sections in my app.
 Went for explicit props since I couldn't really grasp how children actually work.
+**- Overriding the Global styling**
+In a couple of places the different heading tags had different styling.
+One example is the Date in the ArticleSection, which had heading h3 but font size 1.125rem, and I solved that issue by changing the h3 to a paragraph.

 *** If I had more time ***
 1. I would create a component for Bio containing the profile image, header, body text, and the social icons/links.
 This component could then be used in both the Hero and Footer sections.
 I noticed this while working with the Footer, because I more or less were copying and pasting from the Hero section.